In my first post about bullying I wrote about the importance of not losing heart, Bullying & Beyond…1.Take Heart!

 Children come home from school and everyday we ask them the same questions… How was your day?
 What did you do?
 Tell me something you learned.
 Did you have fun?
 Often it’s the case that we get the same answers.
 We fall into a habit… habitual behaviour, repeating what we always do and as a result we often miss out on subtle signs of bullying.

-I can’t stress enough, how important it is to REALLY LISTEN!
+If you suspect your child is being bullied, I can’t stress enough, how important it is to REALLY LISTEN!

 When your children arrive home or you collect them from school, put down your phone.
 Pause from your cleaning or cooking.
 Turn off the TV and listen to what your children are saying.
 Also try to hear what they might not be saying.
 They may not have the words to say it or they might be too frightened to talk about what is happening but their body language or a change in their behaviour might reveal a whole lot more.

 Your child might become argumentative, almost trying to pick a fight with you or their siblings.

 They might become withdrawn and sullen or go silent.

 They might damage some of their belongings or some household items.